 - 3 tablespoons balsamic vinegar

-- 4 garlic cloves, minced
+- 4 garlic cloves minced

-- 2 tablespoons finely chopped fresh rosemary
+- 2 tablespoons finely chopped rosemary leaves

-- One 4 to 4 1/2 pound duck
+- One (4 to 4 1/2 pound) duck

 - Kosher salt and freshly ground black pepper to taste